Share On

 Fly Strike And Cuterebra

 Fly strike is a blowfly maggot infestation of an animal’s flesh.
-Rabbits, particularly those with extra furry back ends, are susceptible to this condition, because dirty fur is highly attractive to blowflies.
+Rabbits, particularly those with extra furry back ends, are susceptible to this condition because dirty fur is highly attractive to blowflies.
 Fly strike is most prevalent during sunny seasons and in tropical climates.
 Blowflies can also be attracted to open wounds, feces stuck to fur, and watery eyes.
-The best treatment includes trimming and cleaning the afflicted areas, making sure the rabbit’s fur is not dirty, and using medicated creams for affected skin.
+The best treatment includes trimming and cleaning the affected areas, making sure the rabbit’s fur is not dirty, and using medicated creams for affected skin.
 Rabbit-safe insecticides can be used to treat larger infestations.
 Talk to a veterinarian for evaluation and treatment options if you suspect fly strike.
 Rabbits in warm or tropical climates should be checked frequently for signs.

 GI Stasis